xiacijie/Python-Games/README.md

 # Classic-Games
-A collection of Classic Games implemented by Python with a world's ugliest Graphic User Interface.
+A collection of Classic Games implemented by Python with a world's ugliest Graphic User Interface.......Still in construction!!!